Functions in JavaScript

 Object-Oriented Programming with Functions

-JavaScript is a prototype-based language, which means objects inherit properties from other objects.
-Methods are functions defined within objects, and constructors are functions used to create objects.
+JavaScript is a prototype-based language, meaning objects can inherit properties from other objects.
+Functions are crucial here, especially in the form of methods (functions within objects) and constructors (functions for creating objects).

 Methods

-Methods are functions that are defined within objects.
+These are the functions that are defined within objects.
 They provide a way to encapsulate related data and behavior.
 When a method is called on an object, the this keyword refers to the object itself.

 Example: